 The validation cycle is automatic and hence the validation client can be run by stakers with virtually no manual actions required.
 However, Some jobs can be manual and will require manual reporting by the stakers.
 Also if a result is disputed, the dispute rounds will be manual.

-The job manager accepts queries from client applications and organizes them in the priority of the fees paid.
+The collection manager accepts queries from client applications and organizes them in the priority of the fees paid.
 The queries with higher fees will be prioritized to be processed by the oracle.
-The job manager supports single requests as well as data feed requests.
+The collection manager supports single requests as well as data feed requests.

 1.4.3 Client Application